 I have currently the Deputy Director of the Primary Care Clinical Trials Unit (CTU) and lead a team of statisticians within the CTU.
 I am also a senior adviser for the NIHR Research and Design Services (South Central), panel member of the NIHR Research for Patient Benefit funding programme, and member of the Oxford Tropical Research Ethnics Committee.
 I was a member of the NIHR Health Technology Assessment (HTA) Efficient Studies Board in 2016, and the Definitive Interventions and Feasibility Awards (HRB Ireland) in 2017 and 2018.
 I am also a chair/member of data and safety monitoring committee, and the trial steering committee of several national and international trials.

-My research interests include, missing data, covariate adjustment in clinical trials, systematic review of reporting of clinical trials and prediction models.
+My research interests include, platform trials, missing data, covariate adjustment in clinical trials, systematic review of reporting of clinical trials and prediction models.